jenkinsci/codesonar-plugin/README.md

 * **Yellow alerts**

 The number of yellow alerts from the CodeSonar analysis exceeds the specified limit.
-Please note that this has nothing to do with the color in the margin of the margin.
+Please note that this has nothing to do with the color in the margin of the warning page.
 Instead, you can see the specification in the manual for when CodeSonar marks a warning as yellow.

 **MANUAL**: Using CodeSonar > GUI Reference > Alerts

-### Note on red and yellow warnings
+### Note on yellow and red alerts

-The red and yellow warnings in CodeSonar do not correlate to the warning score coloring.
+The red and yellow alerts in CodeSonar do not correlate to the red and yellow warning score coloring, as shown in the following image.

 ![score-coloring](docs/img/codesonar-red-yellow-score.png "Warning score coloring")